 TILE LAYER/TILE FINISHER APPRENTICESHIP PROGRAM

-- Training & abide by Rules and Regulations of the NCTI JATC
+- Abide by Rules and Regulations of the NCTI JATC.

 HOW TO APPLY

 Applications for the Tile Apprenticeship Program are accepted Monday-Friday from 8:00 am to 11:30 am.
 Please bring the following document:

 - Apply in person with your valid driver’s license or photo ID

 - Bring high school diploma, GED, or official transcripts